brevzin/cpp_proposals/2996_reflection/reflection.md

 :::
 :::

 This gives the tool needed to define the declarations returned by `members_of` to be (roughly) those reachable from the _evaluation context_.
-However, a second problem related to reachability is posed by `define_class`.
+However, a second problem related to reachability is posed by `define_aggregate`.

 ::: std
 ```c++